This is the Professional Version.

 Cutaneous vesicles are typical with chickenpox or herpes zoster (see Herpesviruses).
 Unilateral lesions in a band along a dermatome suggest herpes zoster.
 Diffuse, scattered vesicular and pustular lesions in different stages suggest chickenpox.

 Kawasaki disease (see page Kawasaki Disease (KD)) usually has a macular rash, desquamation of hands and feet, and conjunctivitis; it occurs in children, usually those < 5 yr.
 Oral findings include erythema of the lips and oral mucosa.

-Other cutaneous lesions may implicate erythema multiforme (see page Erythema Multiforme), hand-foot-and-mouth disease (resulting from coxsackievirus—see page Hand-Foot-and-Mouth Disease), or secondary syphilis.
+Other cutaneous lesions may implicate erythema multiforme (see page Erythema Multiforme), hand-foot-and-mouth disease (resulting from coxsackievirus—see page Hand-Foot-and-Mouth Disease (HFMD)), or secondary syphilis.

 Some causes have isolated oral findings , including RAS, most viral infections, acute necrotizing ulcerative gingivitis, primary syphilis, gonorrhea, and Candida.